esaruoho/paketti-manual/README.md

 Load a RX2 and export directly to Polyend Tracker Instrument

-## Sample Editor

-TODO

-## Pattern Editor

-TODO

-## Phrase Editor

-TODO

-## Automation

-TODO

-## Mixer

-TODO

-## Disk Browser

-TODO

-## Pattern Matrix

-TODO

-## Import Formats

-TODO

-# Roadmap

-Take a look at the open tickets on GitHub at [this link](http://github.com/esaruoho/paketti/issues).
-I have also filtered through the 7361 Renoise Forum posts in the subforum `Ideas and Suggestions` ( From 2002 to 2024 ), and have picked over a thousand of them for being scripted.

-I'm also constantly and consistently doing 1-on-1 calls with people to find out what hinders their workflow, what would boost their quality-of-life (QoL) using Renoise, and what they wish Renoise had - based on what other trackers have, or their own experiences with using trackers.

-Whenever there's a new API version, I snoop through all the functions to see if I can reopen old closed tickets (**BlockedByAPI** label which I use on my GitHub - [check here](https://github.com/esaruoho/paketti/issues?q=is%3Aissue_label%3AblockedByAPI)) and re-do them.

-I'm also doing the same thing for the Renoise subforum `Beginners Questions` and `Tool Discussion` & `Tool Announcements`.

-The objective for those specific subforums is to find abandoned tools, suggestions for tools, and questions from beginners.
-When a beginner sees Renoise, they don't know what's there, and they might ask for something that *should* be there, but *isn't*.
-So it's a cleverly disguised accidental feature request.

 *Please note:*
 If there's something in the manual here, that feels hard to comprehend or you feel requires better explanations, please send me a message or [leave an issue](http://github.com/esaruoho/issues/new), so I'll focus on that.

-So to repeat, I'm adding features people have requested over the past 23 years, I'm adding features from other trackers, and also tweaking abandoned tools and making them work again, but the Paketti way, and adding them into Paketti.

-Hence why it's useful if I can get as much support as I can to keep going at this, it feels like this'll take at least 5-10 years to cover everything.

-Every time I do a 1-on-1 call, I get between 4 to 28 new ideas.

 # ManualOrganization